 Insider tip

 If you've heard that you can't get a proper rich, creamy tonkotsu-style ramen as a halal option — Honolu is here to prove that wrong.
-Located in the upscale Azabu-Juban neighborhood, Honolu has developed a chicken-based broth that mimics the thick, milky texture of traditional pork tonkotsu, and it's remarkable how close they get.
+The brand has three Tokyo locations (Ebisu, Asakusa, and Shinjuku-Gyoenmae); the Asakusa branch (Honolu Premier Asakusa) is the easiest for travelers because it sits about a minute from Senso-ji and has a prayer room on the second floor.
+Honolu has developed a chicken-based broth that mimics the thick, milky texture of traditional pork tonkotsu, and it's remarkable how close they get.

 What to order